Machine learning: Bias

+Different machine learning approaches can suffer from different data biases.
+A machine learning system trained specifically on current customers may not be able to predict the needs of new customer groups that are not represented in the training data.
+When trained on human-made data, machine learning is likely to pick up the constitutional and unconscious biases already present in society.

-Machine learning poses a host of ethical questions.
-Systems that are trained on datasets collected with biases may exhibit these biases upon use (algorithmic bias), thus digitizing cultural prejudices.
-For example, in 1988, the UK's Commission for Racial Equality found that St. George's Medical School had been using a computer program trained from data of previous admissions staff and this program had denied nearly 60 candidates who were found to be either women or had non-European sounding names.
+Systems that are trained on datasets collected with biases may exhibit these biases upon use (algorithmic bias), thus digitising cultural prejudices.
+For example, in 1988, the UK's Commission for Racial Equality found that St. George's Medical School had been using a computer program trained from data of previous admissions staff and this program had denied nearly 60 candidates who were found to either be women or have non-European-sounding names.
 Using job hiring data from a firm with racist hiring policies may lead to a machine learning system duplicating the bias by scoring job applicants by similarity to previous successful applicants.
-Responsible collection of data and documentation of algorithmic rules used by a system thus is a critical part of machine learning.

-AI can be well-equipped to make decisions in technical fields, which rely heavily on data and historical information.
-These decisions rely on the objectivity and logical reasoning.
-Because human languages contain biases, machines trained on language corpora will necessarily also learn these biases.
+Another example includes predictive policing company Geolitica's predictive algorithm that resulted in "disproportionately high levels of over-policing in low-income and minority communities" after being trained with historical crime data.

+While responsible collection of data and documentation of algorithmic rules used by a system is considered a critical part of machine learning, some researchers blame the lack of participation and representation of minority populations in the field of AI for machine learning's vulnerability to biases.
+In fact, according to research carried out by the Computing Research Association in 2021, "female faculty make up just 16.1%" of all faculty members who focus on AI among several universities around the world.
+Furthermore, among the group of "new U.S. resident AI PhD graduates," 45% identified as white, 22.4% as Asian, 3.2% as Hispanic, and 2.4% as African American, which further demonstrates a lack of diversity in the field of AI.